Lumae Privacy Policy

 Lumae retains personal information for as long as necessary to (i) fulfil the purposes described in this Privacy Policy, (ii) comply with legal obligations, (iii) resolve disputes, and (iv) enforce our agreements.
 Retention periods are reassessed periodically, and users may request deletion of their data at any time, subject to legal or contractual exceptions.3

-This practice adheres to the principle of Storage Limitation mandated by laws like GDPR and reflected in the data minimization principles of CPRA.6 Retaining data indefinitely or "just in case" is generally prohibited unless required by law.16
+This practice adheres to the principle of Storage Limitation reflected in the data minimization principles of CPRA.6 Retaining data indefinitely or "just in case" is generally prohibited unless required by law.16

 To determine the appropriate retention period for personal information, we consider: